apache/hudi/rfc/rfc-37/rfc-37.md

    1. For each of the record key, generate the column stats index lookup key based on the tuple (__hoodie_record_key, partition name, file path)
    2. Meta index lookup with the above key and if available get the value payload with the column stats details
-   3. Build the key range interval tree from all the looked up keys
-   4. Prune the partition and its candidate files based on the range interval lookups
+   3. Prune the partition and its candidate files based on the range comparisons
 4. Level 2: Record pruning using `bloom_filter`  index:
    1. From the shortlisted file candidates per partition, generate bloom filter index lookup key based on the tuple (partition name, file path)